||Check out our Hunter safety videos & resources to help keep you and your mates safe while hunting.|

-- Involve your whole party in the decision-making and making sure everyone is comfortable with the plans being made.
+- Involve your whole group in the decision-making and make sure everyone is comfortable with the plans being made.

-- Take firearm safety seriously, because even if you are hunting alone, it is highly likely that other hunters will be around.
+- Take firearm safety seriously.
+Even if you are hunting alone, it is highly likely that other hunters will be around.

 - Identify your target beyond all doubt.

-- Treat every firearm as loaded and if you are sharing a firearm, make sure the person carrying the firearm maintains responsibility for checking it is in the appropriate state of load.
+- Treat every firearm as loaded.
+If you are sharing a firearm, make sure the person carrying the firearm maintains responsibility for checking it is in the appropriate state of load.